 11. Representations and Warranties.

 11.1 Representations and Warranties.
-Landlord represents, warrants and covenants that: (a) Landlord has the right and authority to execute and perform this Agreement; (b) to the best of Landlord’s knowledge, there are no liens, judgments or other title matters materially and adversely affecting Landlord’s title to the Property; (c) to the best of Landlord’s knowledge, there are no covenants, easements or restrictions that prevent the use of the Premises for Tenant’s Permitted Use; (d) to the best of Landlord’s knowledge and without inspection, the Structure and the Premises are in good repair and suitable for Tenant’s Permitted Use; (e) Landlord will comply with all federal, state, and local laws in connection with any substances brought on to the Property and/or Structure that are identified as toxic or hazardous by any Applicable Law, ordinance or regulation (“Hazardous Substance”); and (f) Tenant’s use and quiet enjoyment of the Premises shall not be disturbed.
-Landlord is responsible for any loss or damage, including remediation, with respect to Hazardous Substances as per Applicable Law, except to the extent caused by Tenant.
+Landlord represents, warrants and covenants that: (a) Landlord has the right and authority to execute and perform this Agreement; (b) to the best of Landlord’s knowledge, there are no liens, judgments or other title matters materially and adversely affecting Landlord’s title to the Property, and Landlord represents, warrants, and covenants that Landlord shall immediately cure the judgments and violations on Schedule 1 attached hereto to the extent such violations adversely impact Tenant’s ability to obtain a building permit, and if Landlord fails to cure the judgments and violations impacting Tenant’s ability to obtain a building permit within thirty (30) days after notice from Tenant of such impact, Tenant shall have the right to terminate this Agreement and shall be released from all obligations hereunder; (c) to the best of Landlord’s knowledge, there are no covenants, easements or restrictions that prevent the use of the Premises for Tenant’s Permitted Use; (d) to the best of Landlord’s knowledge and without inspection, the Structure and the Premises are in good repair and suitable for Tenant’s Permitted Use; (e) Landlord will comply with all federal, state, and local laws in connection with any substances brought on to the Property and/or Structure that are identified as toxic or hazardous by any Applicable Law, ordinance or regulation (“Hazardous Substance”); and (f) Tenant’s use and quiet enjoyment of the Premises shall not be disturbed.
+Landlord is responsible for any loss or damage, including remediation, with respect to Hazardous Substances as per Applicable Law, except to the extent solely and directly caused by Tenant.
 Landlord understands and agrees that notwithstanding anything contained in this Agreement to the contrary, in no event shall Tenant have any liability whatsoever with respect to any Hazardous Substance that was on, about, adjacent to, under or near the Structure prior to the Effective Date, or that was generated, possessed, used, stored, released, spilled, treated, transported, manufactured, refined, handled, produced or disposed of on, about, adjacent to, under or near the Property and/or Structure by: (1) Landlord, its agents, employees, contractors or invitees; or (2) any third party who is not an employee, agent, contractor or invitee of Tenant.
 Tenant understands and agrees that notwithstanding anything contained in this Agreement to the contrary, in no event shall Landlord have any liability whatsoever with respect to any Hazardous Substance that was brought onto, about, adjacent to, under or near the Structure by Tenant after the Effective Date, or that was generated, possessed, used, stored, released, spilled, treated, transported, manufactured, refined, handled, produced or disposed of on, about, adjacent to, under or near the Property and/or Structure by Tenant, its agents, employees, contractors or invitees.

 12. Miscellaneous.

 12.1 Assignment.
-Either Party may assign or otherwise transfer any of its rights or obligations under this Agreement to any third party without the prior written approval of the other Party.
+Subject to Section 12.2 hereto, either Party may assign or otherwise transfer any of its rights or obligations under this Agreement to any third party without the prior written approval of the other Party.

 12.2 Rights Upon Sale of Property or Structure.
 Should Landlord, at any time during the Term, sell or transfer all or any part of the Property or the Structure to a purchaser other than Tenant, such transfer shall be subject to this Agreement and Landlord shall require any such purchaser or transferee to recognize Tenant’s rights under the terms of this Agreement in a written instrument signed by Landlord and the third party transferee.